Military history of India: Sri Lanka mission, 1987–1990

 The Indian Peace Keeping Force (IPKF) carried out a mission in northern and eastern Sri Lanka in 1987–1990 to disarm the Tamil Tigers per the Indo-Sri Lanka Accord.
 It was a difficult battle for the Indian Army, which was not trained for an unconventional war.
 After losing approximately 1,200 in personnel and several T-72 tanks, India ultimately abandoned the mission in consultation with Sri Lankan government.
 In what was labeled as Operation Pawan, the Indian Air Force flew about 70,000 sorties to and within Sri Lanka.

 Operation Cactus, 1988

 In November 1988, the Maldives Government appealed India for military help against a mercenary invasion.
 On the night of 3 November, the Indian Air Force airlifted the Para Special forces from Agra and flew them non-stop over 2,000 km to Maldives.
 The paracommandos landed at Hulule, secured the airfield, and restored government rule at Malé within hours and without bloodshed.

 2001 Bangladesh–India border clashes

-Also known as Bangladeshi-India border war, this brief war started on 15 April when Bangladeshis captured the disputed village of Pyrdiwah.
-The clashes lasted for about 5 days when the India and Bangladeshi forces took their original positions and the war ended in status quo ante bellum.
+Also known as Bangladeshi-India border war, this brief clashes started on 15 April when Bangladeshis captured the disputed village of Pyrdiwah.
+The clashes lasted for about 5 days when the India and Bangladeshi forces took their original positions and the clashes ended in status quo ante bellum.